-- Flash and gutter is used only in case of closed die operation but not in open die or semi-closed die forging operation.
+- Flash and gutter are used only in case of closed die operation but not in open die or semi-closed die forging operation.

 Some common advantages of choosing forging operation are listed below:

-- Forged parts possess high ductility and offers great resistance to impact and fatigue loads.
+- Forged parts possess high ductility and offer great resistance to impact and fatigue loads.

 - Forging refines the structure of the metal.

-- It results in considerable saving in time, labor and material as compared to the production process of the similar item by cutting from a solid workpiece and then shaping it.
+- It results in considerable saving in time, labor and material as compared to the production process of a similar item by cutting from a solid workpiece and then shaping it.